 There might be other mistakes you’ve made as well, and an accountant can help sort it out.

 There is a lot going on in today’s world.
 COVID-19 has upended many businesses and industries.
 Make sure to dedicate a block of time to get your 2019 tax prep in order, and if necessary, take advantage of the filing extension.
 Otherwise, you might find yourself with more loose ends to tie.

-If you would like help with your taxes, Incfile can assist.
+If you would like help with your business accounting, Incfile can assist.
 Our team of tax experts can help guide you as you file your 2019 annual tax returns and start planning for 2020.